diogowernik/procedimentos/criar-api-rails/1-inicio-preparando-api.md

     bundle install
     rake db:migrate

-Inserir .rubocop.yml na raiz do projeto
+Insert .rubocop.yml na raiz do projeto

     # This is the configuration used to check the rubocop source code.
     # Check out: https://github.com/bbatsov/rubocop